 The Fairy Dell Boardwalk is a catwalk through beautiful tidal wetlands of the Quogue Wildlife Refuge.
-It traverses through the historic Fairy Dell Tract along the headwaters of Quantuck Creek and is in need of reconstruction due to dilapidation, and decaying wood.
-It has been closed to the public for over 5 years.
+It traverses through the historic Fairy Dell Tract along the headwaters of Quantuck Creek and was in need of reconstruction due to dilapidation, and decaying wood.

 This boardwalk complex was first built over the winter of 1983-84, after the Refuge became the beneficiary of the first ‘Return A Gift to Wildlife’ grant, which is a fund established by NYS from donations by NYS income tax payers on their tax forms.
 The 1,500 foot long boardwalk overlooks Quantuck Creek at three terminal platforms.
 The Fairy Dell is the local name for the headwaters of Quantuck Creek, visible from the Boardwalk platforms.

 Over the decades, summer ecology camp kids, guided groups, independent visitors and birders have enjoyed exploring on the Fairy Dell Boardwalk.
 It is a wonderful teaching spot, a beautiful area to observe wildlife, and encompasses a very different habitat from the main sanctuary property.

 We are so grateful to the Robert David Lion Gardiner Foundation, as this grant has allowed us to rebuild this much missed boardwalk, which will now include educational signage about the local history of the area, and flora and fauna along the walk.
 This project is scheduled to be completed very soon, we will keep you updated via Facebook and email.